open-compass/opencompass/README.md

 ## Evaluation

-Make sure you have installed OpenCompass correctly and preparing your dataset according to the above steps.
+Make sure you have installed OpenCompass correctly and prepared your datasets according to the above steps.
 Please read the [Quick Start](https://opencompass.readthedocs.io/en/latest/get_started.html#quick-start) to learn how to run an evaluation task.

 For more tutorials, please check our [Documentation](https://opencompass.readthedocs.io/en/latest/index.html).